u0qlxmr6.html

 Playtime is needed for the development and growth for a functional and healthy brain.
 It helps to reduce stress and anxiety and help to improve cognitive and language abilities.
 Play helps build the prefrontal cortex of the brain, which influences the way a child gains knowledge, solves problems and learn about their world.
 (1)

-When kids play, they develop fine and gross motor skills that aid them in all areas of life.
-They will also develop their hand eye coordination, reflexes and balancing skills.
-Physical play helps to build strong muscles and increase cardio vascular function.
+When kids play, such as active play, outdoor play, and sports, they develop fine and gross motor skills that aid them in all areas of life.
+They will also develop their hand eye coordination, and reflexes.
+Physical play helps to build strong muscles and increase cardio vascular function it also supports the development of coordination, balance, and overall physical fitness.
 Physical type play is great exercise for children and promotes a healthy lifestyle.

 When playing with your child it becomes a foundation of a healthy relationship.
 Children feel appreciated and valued.
 They know they are important and it gives you the chance to nurture and guide your child.
 When children engage in play it helps children develop positive self-esteem.
 It can create confidence and resilience to face challenges that they may come across.